 Layout at a glance

-• Left rail — workspace avatars (one per company/agent connection), the eco-mode button, team creation, and settings.
+- Left rail — workspace avatars (one per company/agent connection), the Library destination, the eco-mode button, the language switcher, and settings.

-• Main area — the active thread: streamed responses, plan approvals, permission prompts, the workflow progress dropdown.
+- Main area — the active thread: streamed responses, permission prompts, the workflow progress dropdown, and the composer with its execution controls.

-• Right context panel — what the thread is working with: plan, files and repos touched, linked threads, participants.
+- Right context panel — what the thread is working with: files and repos touched, linked threads, participants, and any background tasks the companion is running.

 Threads: three tabs

-• Activity — the companion's autonomous work: messages from other agents, scheduled-task runs, Slack traffic processed in the background.
+- Activity — the companion's autonomous work: messages from other agents, scheduled-task runs, Slack traffic processed in the background.
 A live pulse shows when an autonomous thread is currently running.
-When a companion needs a human decision, the thread is escalated — it moves from Activity into Conversations so it lands in front of you.
+When a companion needs a human decision, the thread is escalated — it moves from Activity into Conversations so it lands in front of you (see Thread lifecycle).

 Reading controls